 Here comes another dish from Montenegro with a creamy ingredient.
 Popara is a popular dish in Greece and Montenegro.
 The bread is mashed then flavored with butter, cheese, fried onions, and sour cream for an exploding flavor.

 You can make Popara sweet or savory, depending on your taste.
 The bread is usually poured with hot water, but milk or tea is sometimes excellent to twist the flavor.
 Sometimes, smoked paprika is added to form a fantastic piquant kick.

 In Montenegro, people will add creamy ingredients like Kaymak or cheese for a rich and delightful taste.

 Popara is such a wonderful dish that you have to try in Montenegro.

 11. Cicvara or Gotovac (Corn Flour With Kaymak)

 Cicvara is an exquisite dish from Montenegro enhanced by the creamy flavor of matured Kaymak.
-People also use other cheeses like cottage cheese or semi-hard cheese to boost the buttery flavor onto another level.
+This recipe usually uses cottage cheese or other semi-hard cheese to boost the buttery flavor to another level.